15 Steps to Making Money Online with an Amazon Affiliate Site

 7. Make It Pretty

 One of the great things about WordPress is the huge variety of templates available on it.
-This gives you complete freedom and control in the look-and-feel of your site.
+This gives you much more freedom and control in the look-and-feel of your site.

 8. Set Up Categories